su-docker/team-cv/README.md

 ## Quick Start

 1. **Fork the Repository:** Fork this repo to your organization’s GitHub account.
 2. **Customize Template:** Edit the `config.yaml` and files in `orgtemplate` in the /data folder to match your brand and needs.
-See #customizing-the-profile-template section below for details.
+See `Customizing the Profile Template` section below for details.
 3. **Create Profiles:** Ask team members to submit their profiles as YAML files via pull requests.
 4. **Automate PDF Generation:** GitHub Actions will automatically generate PDF profiles within the PR.
 5. **Review and Merge:** Review and merge the PR to keep profiles up to date in the /profiles folder.